klee-contrib/focus-components/README.md

 ### spec

-Component example structure, with all the directories.
+Component example structure, with all the directories ans sub directories.
 - `index.js` : the component entry point.
 - `style`: the style of the component should be written in **sass**.
 - `assets`: all the components assets